South Dakota Patent of the Month – January 2021

-Are you adapting existing technology for a new application?
+Are you developing new processes?
 Did you know your development work could be eligible for the R&D Tax Credit and you can receive up to 14% back on your expenses?
 Even if your development isn’t successful your work may still qualify for R&D credits (i.e. you don’t need to have a patent to qualify).
 To find out more, please contact a Swanson Reed R&D Specialist today or check out our free online eligibility test.

 Who We Are: